dhinesh7-cit/dhinesh7-cit/README.md

 # 👋 Hello, I'm Dhinesh Elangovan

 Welcome to my GitHub profile!
-I'm an aspiring AI developer and backend engineer passionate about building impactful, human-centered, and explainable technologies.
+I'm an frontend developer and enthusiast on AI, passionate about building impactful, human-centered, and explainable technologies.
 I specialize in combining full-stack development, machine learning, and logic programming to create real-world solutions.

 ---